 Before getting married, you must have received a completed Certificate of No Impediment to Marriage (CNI) form from your embassy or a registry office in your home country.
 Your notice of marriage must be displayed for 21 days before you’ll be issued with a CNI.

 CNIs have different expiration periods depending on which country they are issued from and where in Russia you are getting married.
 For example, CNI requirements differ throughout the United Kingdom or in the United States; a CNI form issued in Scotland expires in three months, while one issued in England, Wales or Northern Ireland doesn’t expire.

 Once you’ve received and legalized your CNI form, you should arrange for the marriage to take place (usually 1-3 months in the future) at the Registry Office in your local district.

 While the system may differ between registry offices in Russia, you’ll usually need to provide the following:

 - Your passport and valid Visa

 The cost of getting married in Russia depends on a variety of factors, such as the city, venue, dress, and banquet.
 Overall, however, weddings tend to be cheaper than they are in the likes of the USA, Australia and the UK.
 That said, this price difference reflects the fact that the average wages for younger people are also significantly lower in Russia.

 Once you’re married, you are eligible for a residence permit in Russia.
 To apply for Russian nationality, however, you’ll have to have been married and have had tax residency in Russia for three years.
 To apply, you’ll need to have a level of fluency in the Russian language.

 Generally speaking, any assets (such as property) you gain while married in Russia will be divided should you get divorced, although this isn’t always the case if children are involved.
-If you split up and both parties can’t reach an agreement over how assets are divided, then a court will make a ruling on your behalf.
+If you split up and both parties can’t reach an agreement over how to divide assets, then a court makes a ruling on your behalf.